 If the previous year was smooth-sailing for you, then the new year is when you fight for something.
 Step out of your comfort zone, and make a stand.
 It doesn’t have to be something that needs you to take to the streets.
 This is personal.
 This is an exercise to liberate yourself.
 Be brave.

-Muster up the courage to ask for a raise, ask that cute girl in finance out, stand up to that professor who clearly has a beef with anything that has your name on it, or that noisy (or nosy) neighbour, or that colleague who has a lot of opinions in meetings but never does any of the hardwork, etc. We all have our own battles to fight.
+Muster up the courage to ask for a raise, ask that cute girl out, stand up to that professor who clearly has issues with you, or that noisy (or nosy) neighbour, or that colleague who’s all words and no work, etc. We all have our own battles to fight.
 Find yours.

 Demand to be taken seriously, have an opinion (that’s a statement, not a question), fight for your say, fight for your right to be part of something.
 Everyone loves a good hero; and this sudden burst of courage will definitely fuel other similar actions.

 Convincing The Client – How To Win A Design Argument

 As a freelance designer, you know your main goal is to keep the client happy.
 But what happens...
 Read more